 Comparing pricing among Squarespace, Weebly and Wix is tough because their tiers are completely different.
 Weebly tiers based on technical and ecommerce features.
 Squarespace tiers based on number of pages and extras.
 Wix has several tiers based on a wide range of factors.
 And both Wix and Weebly have free plans.

 The short version is that Weebly offers the most feature value and fewest real caps at each tier followed by Squarespace.
-Weebly’s cheap tier is a particularly attractive tier for most small business and personal sites.
+Weebly’s starter tier is a particularly attractive tier for most small business and personal sites.

 Wix is not competitive at all on any tier.
 They don’t even remove Wix ads on some premium plans.